pottendo/vice-mapper/README.md

 - refactor code to follow consistent conventions
 - put in GPL license

+# Copyright noticed

+(C) by pottendo

+vice-mapper is release under the terms of GPL V3
+Refer to gpl-3.0.txt.

 # Build vice for Windoze

 This is just a brief reminder how to build Vice/Gtk+ on windoze using